aspiringfranklin/aspiringfranklin.github.io/_posts/2016-08-21-Buying-a-share-of-freehold-in-an-informal-process.md

 tags:
 - freehold
 - property
-title: The cost of shaving
+title: Buying a share of freehold in an informal process
 ---
 Last week I completed an 11 month transaction to buy a share of the freehold of my building.
 This was a great moment for me as becoming a freeholder - and thereby owning a piece of real property in perpetuity - has been a lifelong goal.